Reinforcement Learning for Joint Optimization of Multiple Rewards: Evaluations

 We show the performance of policies implemented by each of the algorithm.
 Each policy is run $50$ times and median and inter-quartile range is shown in Figure \ref{fig:final_fig} for each policy.
 The policy performance for $K=2$, $K=4$, and $K=6$ is shown in Figure \ref{fig:fig_k_2}, Figure \ref{fig:fig_k_4}, and Figure \ref{fig:fig_k_6}, respectively.

 We note that the performance of model-based algorithm (Algorithm \ref{alg:model_based_algo}) and that of the model-free algorithm (Algorithm \ref{alg:model_free_PG}) are close.
 For $K=2$, the model-based algorithm outperforms the BGE algorithm.
 For $K\in \{4, 6\}$, the gap between the model based algorithm and BGE algorithm is because of the finite time horizon.
 The proposed framework assumes an infinite horizon framework, but the algorithm is trained for finite time horizon.
-The regret of $\tilde{O}\left(LD\sqrt{\frac{KSA}{T}}\right)$ also guarantees that the proposed algorithm will be optimal for large $T$.
-The proposed algorithms (model-based as well as model-free) consistently outperform SARSA algorithm for $K\in\{2,4,6\}$ and the performance gap increases with increasing number of agents.
+The regret of $\tilde{O}\left(LDKS\sqrt{\frac{A}{T}}\right)$ also guarantees that the proposed algorithm converges towards optimal policies for large $T$.